 Fund Deposit.
-The consideration for a Creation Unit of a Fund is the Fund Deposit.
-The Fund Deposit for the AA Equity Funds will consist of the In-Kind Creation Basket and Cash Component, or an all cash payment ("Cash Value"), as determined by the Adviser to be in the best interest of the Fund.
+The consideration for a Creation Unit of a Fund is the "Fund Deposit".
+The Fund Deposit will consist of the In-Kind Creation Basket and Cash Component (computed as described below), or an all cash payment ("Cash Value"), as determined by the Adviser to be in the best interest of the applicable Fund.
+The standard Fund Deposit with respect to each Fund can be found in the table at the end of this section (the "Order Information Table").